TurqW/LongSphinx/readme.md

 * name: the name of the server.
 Not actually used; just meant as an aid in navigating the config file.
 * channels: a `list` of channels in which the bot should respond to messages.
 * greetingChannel: the channel in which the bot should greet new members.
+* leavingChannel: the channel in which the bot should announce member departures (leave out to get no such announcements)
 * generators: a `list` of generators to have on this server.
 These map to filenames in the genConfig folder; in general, the default will include all of them that are considered "standalone".
 * strings: This contains all of the configurable strings; these are the things that the bot can say.
   * roleChange: What the bot says when someone successfully requests a new role. {0} will tag the person whose role is changed, {1} is the name of the new role.